 One of the best ways to learn to code from scratch is to pick up a course.
-There are many courses available with online or classroom formats, one of which is Great Learning’s career accelerator program in Full Stack Development.
+There are many courses available with online or classroom formats, one of which is Great Learning’s career accelerator program in Advanced Software Engineering.
 The best part about these courses is that they support theoretical material with practical elements, meaning you’ll learn through coding instead of plain old reading.

 Then, when you are sure that you stand firmly on the ground, it’s time to pick up bits and bites of actual working experience.

 If you manage to land the job of a junior full-stack developer straight off the bat – awesome!
 Hold on to it, at least for the time being.